-Ginger R Minneman, B.M.
+Ginger R Minneman, M.A., B.M.

 M242 Creative Arts Center

 Ginger Thomas Minneman teaches voice and conducts the Women’s Chorale at Wright State University.
 She attended Murray State University and Campbellsville University, earning a BM in music education with a vocal emphasis, graduating magna cum laude and was awarded the honor of Outstanding Music Student in her graduating class by the music faculty.
 She earned a Master of Arts degree in Humanities from Wright State University, a multi-disciplinary degree with a music emphasis.
 Her voice teachers include Dr. Kenneth Martin, Kay Griffel, Mary Henderson Stucky and Robin Rice.
 She has served as a clinician, presenter and adjudicator at area choral and vocal events and competitions; and has worked in area schools as a choral director and music educator.
 Ms. Minneman is the Artistic Director of Musica, a chamber choir based in Dayton Ohio.
 She is the director of music at the Lutheran Church of Our Savior in Oakwood where she has conducted major works including Requiem by John Rutter and Missa Solennelle by Louis Vierne.